viboverse/react-snippets-collection/react-cheatsheet.md

 **Learned:** Use variables to store component names as strings and render them dynamically using JSX element syntax.

+**Why this matters:** This pattern enables flexible, reusable components where the rendered element type can be determined at runtime.
+Perfect for UI libraries where you want to allow customization of HTML tags or wrapper components without creating multiple component variants.

 **Steps:**

 1. Accept a component type as a prop with default value
 2. Store the component in a variable (capitalized for JSX)
-3. Render the variable as a JSX elemen
+3. Render the variable as a JSX element

 ```jsx
 // Dynamic component rendering with default fallback